-You are responsible for obtaining the necessary precertification from Aetna prior to receiving services from an out-of-network provider.
-Your provider may precertify your treatment for you; however, you should verify with Aetna prior to the procedure that the provider has obtained precertification from Aetna.
+You are responsible for obtaining the necessary precertification from the medical claims administrator prior to receiving services from an out-of-network provider.
+Your provider may precertify your treatment for you; however, you should verify with the medical claims administrator prior to the procedure that the provider has obtained precertification.